 Currently, only the canton of Nidwalden has introduced a special IP box regime.
 In practice, mixed companies (with an effective tax rate between 9 and 12%) are often used for the exploitation of IP in Switzerland.
 Holding companies (with an effective tax rate of 7.8%) may be used as well, if the exploitation of IP does not qualify as a business activity.

-The ‘Projet fiscal 17’ (see 11. and 17. above) includes a patent box, mandatory for all cantons, as a replacement measure after the elimination of the various special taxation regimes.
+‘Tax Proposal 17’ (see 11 and 17 above) includes a patent box, mandatory for all cantons, as a replacement measure for the elimination of the various special taxation regimes.

 Is fiscal consolidation employed or a recognition of groups of corporates for tax purposes and are there any jurisdictional limitations on what can constitute a group for tax purposes?
 Is a group contribution system employed or how can losses be relieved across group companies otherwise?

 Switzerland does not provide for fiscal consolidation.
-However, if the fair market value of the subsidiary of a Swiss entity falls below its tax book value, a depreciation reducing ordinary profits is available.
+However, if the fair market value of the subsidiary of a Swiss entity falls below its tax book value, a depreciation reducing ordinary profits is allowed.

 Are there any withholding taxes?

-Switzerland does levy a withholding tax, at a rate of currently 35%, on profit distributions made by Swiss-resident companies.
+Switzerland levies withholding tax, at a rate of currently 35%, on profit distributions made by Swiss-resident companies.
 Swiss-sourced interest payments on specific debt instruments, i.e. bonds and similar instruments such as serial mortgage notes, serial promissory notes, deposit certificates, commercial papers and money market papers, are also subject to withholding tax at a rate of 35%.
 The same applies for interest paid on savings accounts of banks resident or domiciled in Switzerland.
-No withholding tax applies on interest paid on ordinary loans.
+No withholding tax applies to interest paid on ordinary loans.

-Swiss-resident recipients can normally obtain a full refund of withholding tax, whereas foreign recipients may do so only if they fall under the relevant provisions of an applicable tax treaty.
+Swiss-resident recipients can normally obtain a full refund of withholding tax, whereas foreign recipients may do so only if allowed by an applicable tax treaty.

 Are there any recognised environmental taxes payable by businesses?